What’s Going on in the North Woods

 Around The Base

 At Williams and Hall, we are always working to keep our lodge and equipment in tip-top shape.
-Every year, we spend over $50,000 on new equipment, maintenance and repairs.
-By doing this, we are working to insure that you will have a great trip in the Boundary Waters and Quetico.
+Every year, we spend over $50,000 on new equipment, maintenance, and repairs.
+By doing this, we are working to ensure that you will have a great trip to the Boundary Waters and Quetico.